lucaleonect/nqa_server/README.md

 # or edit the existing .env with your preferred credentials
 ```

 At minimum review the PostgreSQL password and the Optuna defaults (`HPO_DEFAULT_*`).
 These settings appear in the upload form and API responses.
+The bundled defaults mirror presets tuned for a laptop-class GPU (RTX 3060 Mobile) targeting classical spin-glass and QUBO instances in the 300-400 variable range.
+For quantum ground-state workloads you will generally need to raise the sampling-related knobs (more samples, longer sweep steps, additional workers) to obtain high-fidelity approximations.

 ## Start the Platform (First Run)
 1. **Build the Docker images** – this downloads the base CUDA image and installs Python dependencies.
 The solver image can take several minutes to pull the first time.